 Associated grill supplies (charcoal, lighter fluid, cooking tools, etc.) should be kept out of sight except when in use.
-Such items do not require pre-approval by the ARC, but are subject to such

-ARC Standards as may from time to time be declared.
+Such items do not require pre-approval by the ARC, but are subject to such ARC Standards as may from time to time be declared.
 However, the ARC reserves the right to require removal of such visible items if they decide they are inappropriate."

 - Type of fines: Per occurrence.
-See the Fines Policy on Arbor Hill website. - Cross-references: CC&R Section 6.20(e) (as amended 03/23/2010).
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.20(e) (as amended 03/23/2010).